openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

       brew install openvino

-Congratulations, you finished the installation!
+Congratulations, you've finished the installation!

 @endsphinxdirective

-## (Optional) Install Additional Components
+## (Optional) Installing Additional Components

 OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
 It provides tools like Model Optimizer, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
 If you install OpenVINO Runtime using archive files, OpenVINO Development Tools must be installed separately.